oveddan/Nodio/README.md

     $ node app.js

   Connect to an instrument by opening http://localhost:3000/{instrumentName}
-  Open it in another browser, connected to that host and port, and press a key - it will be played in all browsers connected to that instrument.
+  Open it in another browser, connected to that host and port, and press a key - it will be played in real-time, in all browsers connected to that instrument.

 ## Running tests